East Bde Maka Ska, Minneapolis

-East Bde Maka Ska is a neighborhood within the Calhoun-Isles community in the U.S. city of Minneapolis.
+East Bde Maka Ska is a neighborhood within the Bde Maka Ska-Isles community in the U.S. city of Minneapolis.
 It was known as East Calhoun prior to August 2021.

 The neighborhood is located south of the East Isles neighborhood and its northern portion along with parts of the East Isles, Lowry Hill East, and South Uptown neighborhoods forms the city's Uptown district.
 East Bde Maka Ska is bordered on the north by Lake Street, on the east by Hennepin Avenue, on the south by West 36th Street and on the west by Bde Maka Ska.
 It is in Ward 10, represented by council member Aisha Chughtai.